-We have worked on this blog with Andrew Orange, a great and knowledgable lighting supplier, to give you an expert insight into the world of lighting.
-Take a read for an indepth understanding of what happens behind the scenes on our projects…
+We have worked on this blog with Andrew Orange, a great and knowledgeable lighting supplier, to give you access to behind the scenes of lighting.
+Take a read for an in-depth understanding of what happens behind the scenes on our projects…

 Let’s walk you behind the scenes of some projects by April Hamilton and reveal some lighting secrets that could possibly be used in a future project of yours.

 Try counting the number of types of lighting in this room above to begin to understand how each one plays its part.
 Table lights, decorative pendants, downlighters – so far so good but what about the illumination around the perimeter of the ceiling, how is that done?
 Modern lighting design is way more than just about buying ‘lights’ and putting them in the right places but about integrating the lighting into the room itself too.

 The ‘coffered’ ceiling is an interior design technique to hide a source of light around the edges of a raised ceiling.
 It elevates the feel of the floor to ceiling height and adds the essential ingredient of reflected light into the room.

 Here this technical drawing takes a slice through the side of the ceiling, revealing just how this is done.
 Thanks to LED as a miniature source of light, hiding the lighting is now so much easier and long lines of uninterrupted illumination can be achieved with some care.
 There needs to be a constant channel of light held to a strict line so the reflected light remains the same all the way around.
 We mount a tight row of LED chips embedded within a flexible tape into straight lengths of an aluminium extrusion with a frosted diffuser; it keeps the illumination constant and diffuses the light into a beautiful glow.
 Badly installed coffer lighting will see dark spots between joins of LED, shadows of unfettered wiring or wavy reflected light from a wandering line of LED.
 Careful planning and implementation is imperative.